csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 If a parameter affects the HTML, do not ignore it.

-It is also worth noting that, as of **7 May 2026**, this is still an experimental feature and support is not yet universal, so I would treat it as a progressive enhancement rather than a foundational part of your caching strategy.
+It’s also worth noting that, at the time of writing, this is still an experimental feature and support is not yet universal, so I would treat it as a progressive enhancement rather than a foundational part of your caching strategy.
+That’s exactly what I’ve done with my site for now.

 ## A Nice Fit for Messy Real-World URLs

 What I like about `No-Vary-Search` is that it acknowledges how the web actually works.

-URLs pick up baggage.
-Marketing tags get appended.
-Tracking parameters get added.
-Client-side state leaks into the address bar.
-Two URLs that are materially the same page often arrive wearing different coats.
+URLs pick up baggage: marketing tags get appended, tracking parameters are added, client-side state makes its way into the address bar.
+Two URLs that are materially the same page often arrive looking totally different.

-Historically, caches had to treat those as entirely separate keys.

-`No-Vary-Search` gives us a way to be a little more honest.
+Historically, caches had to treat those as entirely separate keys, but `No-Vary-Search` gives us a way to be a little more deliberate.
 If the response is the same, we can say so.
-And if only certain parameters matter, we can say that too.
+And if only certain parameters matter, we can say that, too.

-For teams who care about getting more out of HTTP cache, that is a very welcome addition.
+For teams who care about getting more out of the HTTP cache, that is a very welcome addition!